 I typically add the same combination of spices to my porridges: cinnamon, cloves, nutmeg and sometimes cardamom.
 I don’t deviate much from this because I want my porridge to have a familiar taste that I link to porridges from my childhood.
 Using whole or ground spices is simply a matter of preference.

 To make it easier to remove whole spices from the finished porridge, you may simply place the spices in a muslin cloth and tie into a knot, then fish the spice bundle out once you’re done making the porridge.
-I don’t mind encountering a clove or two while drinking my porridge, and the longer the spices sit in the porridge the more flavorful it becomes.
+Or you can use a tea infuser like this one pictured above.

 How to Make Sago Porridge